Codex1ntech/Codex1ntech/README.md

 ## 🔥 Random Facts About Me

-- My debugger is `print()` and prayer 🙏
+- I once built a script to mute my mic when I rage (it failed)
-- Once wrote a script so cursed, even AI refused to touch it
+- My repo is 50% tools, 50% regrets
-- I name my variables after snacks when I’m hungry
+- My variables are named like: `chicken`, `banana`, `boom`, and I stand by it
-- I have more `.sh` files than real-life friends (no regrets)
+- I don't have bugs.
+I have "interactive features"

 ---

 ## 💬 Quote I Tell Myself at 3AM

 > *“It works on my machine.”*
-> — Me, confidently, right before chaos
+> — Me, confidently, right before production dies

 ---